BouazzaSE/TorchCSD/README.md

 # TorchCSD

 TorchCSD is a library written for the paper **"Fast Calibration using Complex-Step Sobolev Training"** by Saadeddine Bouazza.
-It is a C++ implementation of Sobolev training using stochastic directional derivatives.
+It is a C++ implementation, based on `libtorch`, of Sobolev training using stochastic directional derivatives.
 The latter are computed using complex-step differentiation.

 The complex arithmetic uses a custom representation allowing for contiguous real and imaginary parts of complex tensors, as opposed to the PyTorch implementation of complex tensors for which these are not perfectly contiguous.